horodchukanton/EC-AzureDevOps-Training/dsl/procedures/GetWorkItems/postface.md

 #### Usage example:
-Work Item IDs refers to the work items created in the <b>CreateWorkItems</b> step of the same pipeline stage.
+<b>Work Item ID(s)</b> field here refers the result of the CreateWorkItems procedure, you can use the comma-separated numeric values instead.

 ![Image](images/GetWorkItems.png)